Annibale Bugnini: Diplomatic service

 On 4 January 1976, Pope Paul named Bugnini pro-nuncio to Iran.
 Bugnini studied the country, its history, and traditions.
-The results of his researches appeared in 1981 as La Chiesa in Iran (The Church in Iran).
+The results of his research appeared in 1981 as La Chiesa in Iran (The Church in Iran).

-In 1979, Bugnini tried unsuccessfully to obtain, in the name of the Pope, the release of the American hostages being held at the United States embassy by followers of the Ayatollah Ruhollah Khomeini.
+In 1979, Bugnini, on behalf of the pope, tried unsuccessfully to obtain the release of the American hostages being held at the United States embassy by followers of the Ayatollah Ruhollah Khomeini.
 He met with Khomeini to deliver Pope John Paul II's appeal for the release of the hostages.

 Death

 Bugnini died of natural causes at the Pope Pius XI Clinic in Rome on 3 July 1982.

 His detailed account of the work to which he devoted most of his career, The Reform of the Liturgy 1948-1975, appeared posthumously.
 An English translation was published in 1990.